Music festival at the Eden Project with domes and pink flags

 Course overview

-• Benefit from the expertise of specialist staff with music, events, hospitality, technical and entrepreneurial backgrounds
+• You’ll learn from specialist staff with experience in music, events, hospitality, technical and entrepreneurial backgrounds, as well as relevant research interests

-This degree is accredited by A Greener Future and Attitude is Everything; two organisations championing sustainability and inclusivity in live events.
+This Sustainable Festival Management degree is accredited by A Greener Future and Attitude is Everything; two organisations championing sustainability and inclusivity in live events.

-Eden Learning, Attitude is Everything and A Greener Festival logos
+Eden Learning, Attitude is Everything and A Greener Future logos

 Course details

-On this Sustainable Festival Management degree, you'll have the opportunity to gain a BA(Hons) degree over three years or study Sustainable Festival Management BA(Hons) with a placement year option.
+On this Sustainable Festival Management degree, you'll have the opportunity to gain a BA(Hons) degree over three years or study Sustainable Festival Management BA(Hons) with a professional placement option.

 Modules

 Looking at how wellbeing is connected to experience management and wider aspects of customer satisfaction, you’ll explore ways to develop wellbeing as a customer offer while addressing its importance within an organisation.
-Crucially, you’ll explore the value of wellbeing for your own personal and professional development through a micro-placement opportunity.
+Crucially, you’ll reflect upon the value of wellbeing for your own personal and professional development.

 Modules